2025 Teaching and Learning RFPs

 • SOLER Seed Grants are open to full-time faculty only.
 Review specific eligibility for SOLER Seed Grants.

-• Eligible courses will run during either fall 2024, spring 2025, or summer 2025.
+• Eligible courses will run during either Fall 2025, Spring 2026, or Summer 2026.

-• The CTL encourages all prospective grant applicants to schedule a consultation to develop the project plan and the appropriate in-kind support level.
+• The CTL encourages all prospective applicants to schedule a consultation to develop the project plan and the appropriate in-kind support level.
 Please contact ColumbiaCTL@columbia.edu to schedule a meeting.

-Grant Types
+Award Types

 Innovative Course Design